 Marco Pierre White, Dawson Street

 Another contender for best terrace in Dublin is Marco Pierre White’s Dawson Street branch, complete with awning, heaters and blankets, just in case.
 The food is reliably good and the staff are attentive and knowledgeable.
-What’s more, a recent peek at their online reservation system showed quite a few available dates in June.
-The Donnybrook branch also appears to have availability should you prefer a fairytale courtyard experience. www.marcopierrewhite.ie
+The Donnybrook branch is perfect if you prefer a fairytale courtyard experience. www.marcopierrewhite.ie

 Fade Street Social, Fade Street

-With the recent news that a portion of Drury Street will be pedestrianised to allow for outside dining, we have no doubt that Dylan McGrath’s Fade Street Social will benefit, and so should you.
-With on street seating for the restaurant and the tapas bar or roof garden seating for the cocktail bar, the Fade Street/Drury Street area is sure to be a vibrant spot this June, and the excellent food is the icing on the cake. www.fadestreetsocial.com
+With on-street seating for the restaurant and the tapas bar, or roof garden seating for the cocktail bar, the Fade Street/Drury Street area is always a vibrant spot.
+The excellent food is the icing on the cake. www.fadestreetsocial.com

 Suesey Street, Fitzwilliam Place

-Another city centre restaurant with a perfectly anointed outdoor terrace is Suesey Street located just beside the canal at Fitzwilliam Place.
-Dublin Bay prawns, seared steaks and an endless list of cocktails only add to the appeal, as does the cosy seating, the cushions and the outdoor fire.
-At time of writing, there was still availability on selected days in June. www.sueseystreet.ie
+Another city centre restaurant with a perfectly anointed outdoor terrace is Suesey Street beside the canal.
+Dublin Bay prawns, seared steaks and an endless list of cocktails only add to the appeal, as does the outdoor fire. www.sueseystreet.ie